IgniteUI/igniteui-docfx/en/components/doughnutchart.md

 The doughnut chart component exposes the API for setting the state of one or more slices to selected.
 Optionally, you may apply a single custom visual style to the selected slices.

-**Enable/disable slice selection** - You can enable (default setting) or disable slice selection in the doughnut chart by setting the `AllowSliceSelection` property.
+**Enable/disable slice selection** - You can enable (default setting) or disable slice selection in the doughnut chart by setting the [`allowSliceSelection`](/angular-apis/typescript/latest/classes/igxdoughnutchartcomponent.html#allowsliceselection) property.

 **Configuring the look of the selected slices** - You can define how the selected slices will look by defining a style with a `TargetType` of Slice and assigning it to the `SelectedStyle` property of the doughnut chart.